SureDeveloping/Boardgame-Bar-Bonn/README.md

 ### Typography
 The fonts come from Googlefonds and were used for the following fonts:
 - PT Sans Narrow is used for headings on the site.
-It is a serif font.
+It is a sans-serif font.
-- PT Serif is used for the body text on the site.
+- PT Sans is used for the body text on the site.
 It is a sans-serif font.

 ### Imagery
 Images used are from the site https://www.freepik.com/